-Such printers were limited in the gamut of colours they could reproduce.
+Such printers were limited in the gamut of colors they could reproduce.
 And they were particularly bad at making black-and-white prints as they only had one black ink.

 More recent printers often sport several blacks.
 Matte Black, Photo Black, Dark Grey, Grey and Light Grey for example.
 This enables them to reproduce a rich range of tones for a black-and-white image.

-Printers with only one black ink benefit from having a hint of colour added to the final image.
-This way, they bolster the black with a some colour.
-Even if your printer can handle true black-and-white, adding a hint of colour can warm up the final print.
+Printers with only one black ink benefit from having a hint of color added to the final image.
+This way, they bolster the black with a some color.
+Even if your printer can handle true black-and-white, adding a hint of color can warm up the final print.

-To add a colour tint, simply click the ‘Tint’ box on the properties panel of the adjustment layer.
+To add a color tint, simply click the ‘Tint’ box on the properties panel of the adjustment layer.
 Double click the adjustment layer icon in the layers palette to display it if it’s not visibl.
-Then you can select a colour via the colour picker.
+Then you can select a color via the color picker.

 Using Adobe Camera RAW